nonghoangvu/PRO1041-SD18310-GROUP01/README.md

 ```
 #How to fix this error?
 ![](https://raw.githubusercontent.com/vunhph33506/Document/main/Screenshot%202023-11-17%20100721.png)
-+ Get all icon data into another file
+- Get all icon data into another file
   ![](https://raw.githubusercontent.com/vunhph33506/Document/main/Screenshot%202023-11-17%20103549.png)
-+ Open the project with VS Code and paste all the symbols you just grabbed and saved
+- Open the project with VS Code and paste all the icon you just grabbed and saved.